 - This is not required of Israeli passport holders who are in Israel and go directly to complete their Aliyah.

 Apostilled FBI background checks are required for all Olim/Olot regardless of where they are making Aliyah from.
 The apostille must be issued in Washington, D.C.

 How to acquire the FBI background check?

-How to acquire the FBI background check apostille?
+And how to acquire the FBI apostille?

 By now, you already have your FBI background check.
 Awesome!
 The next step is to get the apostille.

 We can obtain the FBI apostille for you: fast and comfortable.
 Our companies, with more than 20 years of experience, process hundreds of apostilles of all kinds daily.